Mole Extermination FAQ

 Will the moles in my yard and garden return?

 The moles we catch will be dead so they certainly won’t return.
 But any moles living nearby will sense that the territory is available and may move in.
 It’s far easier to use and maintain an existing tunnel system than dig a new one.
-Because of this potential, our mole extermination service comes with a 6 month limited warranty where our set-up fee is waived for a full 6 months.
+Because of this potential, our mole extermination service comes with a 6 month limited warranty where our set-up fee is waived for a full 6 months from the date of invoice.
 And yes, a lot of our business is repeat business so there’s a good chance that you will see us again.

 Is there anything I can do to keep moles out of my yard in the future?